Meet Our Board of Directors

 Charles Royer is an AV rated attorney and principal at McCarthy Lebit Crystal & Liffman Co., in the areas of complex business litigation and the defense of professional liability claims.
 As an advocate for those who are struggling with life’s challenges, Chuck is an active and vigilant member of the community, currently serving as the Chair of the Board of Directors for Recovery Resources, and previously serving on the boards of the West Side Ecumenical Ministry, New Life Community nka Family Promise and the Center for Mental Retardation.
 Chuck is an avid runner who loves to mix running with his passion for travel.
 Chuck serves on the Three Arches Foundation’s Governance Committee.

-Rick Smith is a certified public accountant with more than three decades of experience in the financial services industry.
+Rick Smith is the Chief Financial Officer of First Federal Savings of Lorain.
+A bank CFO since 1990, he is a certified public accountant with more than three decades of experience in the financial services industry.
 Rick previously served on the board of trustees for the former Lakewood Hospital Foundation.
 He enjoys spending his leisure time skiing, biking or working out at a local gym.
 Rick and his wife reside in Medina.
 Rick serves on the Three Arches Foundation’s Executive Committee and is chair of the Investment Committee.

 Douglas E. Spiker is partner in charge, Cleveland Office and practice group manager, Employment Services for Roetzel & Andress.
 Doug currently serves on the board of directors for Roetzel & Andress and previously served on the board of trustees for the former Lakewood Hospital Foundation.
 In addition to being a proud Purple Raider, he enjoys playing golf, Broadway musicals and traveling.
 Doug and his wife reside in Rocky River.
 He is a member of the Three Arches Foundation’s Executive Committee and serves as chair of the Governance Committee.